danieljjb/how-smart-are-you-quiz/README.md

-# how-smart-are-you-quiz
+# How Smart Are You? (quiz)
-A general knowledge quiz in which users get to test their knowledge against each other using an in game scoreboard.
+The purpose of this website is to provide a fun interactive general knowledge quiz for users to play.
+It will include a scoreboard where users can enter a username to compare scores with each other.
+There will also be instructions on how to play and navigate the quiz.